Luffyyy/Raid-BLT/README.md

 zLib should be compiled as static.
 I had to add SAFESEH handling to the MASM objects in order for this to be compatible with Payday2-BLT

-### Detours
+### MinHook
-A compiled version of detours is included, and all terms of the included Microsoft Research Shared Source License Agreement (detours_license.rtf) are applicable.
+A compiled version of MinHook is included

 ## Contributors
 - Payday 2 BLT Team